 India pale ales—a.k.a.
 IPAs—have held an important place in the history of beer manufacturing and distribution since the 18th century.
 IPAs have helped establish trade monopolies, influenced the way beer is flavored around the globe, and kicked off the modern craft beer movement.
 Today, the style is one of the most popular in the entire industry—whether you want something bitter and abrasive or sweet and tangy, chances are your local brewery will have an IPA that fits whatever your palate desires.
 And if you just so happen to want your IPA to be brewed with some of your favorite breakfast cereal, you'll probably be able to find that, too.
-Celebrate National IPA Day on August 5, 2021 with nine fun facts about the beer you either love to hate … or hate to love.
+So celebrate National Beer Day on April 7, 2022, with nine fun facts about the beer you either love to hate … or hate to love.

 1. No one knows who invented the first IPA.

 George Hodgson of London's Bow Brewery is often credited with the invention of the first IPA in 1793, but it’s up for debate whether he actually deserves this title.
 The common story goes that in order for beers to survive the long sea journey to soldiers in British-controlled India, Hodgson came up with a lighter pale ale with some extra hops and a higher alcohol content, resulting in a fresher taste and less spoilage once it arrived in India's sweltering climate.

 However, according to beer historian Martyn Cornell, pale ales had been around for at least a century before this, and brewers were already adding extra hops to their beer by the 1760s to help them last longer in warmer temperatures.
 There's even evidence that less-hopped beer was regularly arriving in India without much of a problem—this includes porters, which were actually the most popular style in the country at the time, according to liquor historian Aaron Goldfarb.

 2. The East India Company made IPAs popular.